 Communication Mistake #5: Too Many Assumptions

-You’ve been around the tech world for years; so has your IT outsourcer.
+You’ve been around the tech world for years; so has your outsourced development partner.
 You use shorthand in talking about several topics, leaving out details they probably already know.
-In short, you make a ton of assumptions about what your outsourced IT team does and doesn’t know.
+In short, you make a ton of assumptions about what your outsourced team does and doesn’t know.
 Your communications lack detail or clarity, often implying things without spelling them out.

 - Wasted time.
 Everyone’s time is wasted when you make people guess what you want.
 They want to know what you want.
 Wanting details isn’t a weakness.
 It shows they care about getting things right.